gregzhang616/jquery-datepicker/README.md

 });
 ```
 ##### onChange
-This callback called when picker value is changed.
+A shortcut of the "pick.datepicker" event, this callback called when picker value is changed.

 ```
 $().datepicker({
-    onChange: function (newDate, oldDate) {
+    onChange: function (events) {
-      // todo
+      console.log('newDate: ' + event.newDate);
+      console.log('oldDate: ' + event.oldDate);
     }
 });
 ```

 ##### onShow
-This callback called when picker is show.
+A shortcut of the "show.datepicker" event, this callback called when picker is show.

 ```
 $().datepicker({